Camping in Cabo San Juan, Tayrona National Park

 Hiking to Cabo San Juan in Tayrona (El Zaino Entrance)

-I highly suggest you fit time into your itinerary when visiting Colombia to hike and especially camp in Cabo San Juan.
+I highly suggest you fit time into your itinerary when visiting Colombia to hike, especially camp on the beach.
 This is unlike any hike that I have done in Colombia so far.
 There isn’t much elevation game unlike Cerro Quitasol and Cerro Tres Cruces in Medellin.

 This could be good or bad for some but the scenery is just as amazing if not better.
 Plus you will see so much wildlife throughout Tayrona National Park.